mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 I get the impression this is essentially the same computation you would do in the "standard" framework though.

-# Potential extensions
+# Potential extension

-There are a couple of cool ideas this viewpoint raises.
-The most basic are *can you repeat this with other notions of sensitivity*?
-The "most ambitious" hope of this would to provide some unified "geometric" framework for sensitivity in differential privacy.
-The generalization to local sensitivity seems straightforward (rather than maximizing over $$\vec x$$, the smooth sensitivity at $$\vec x$$ seems to just be $$\lVert \nabla f(\vec x)\rVert_p$$).
-There are other sensitivities defined (such as smooth sensitivity), which I do not know much about.

-Another kind of cool idea would be to connect this geometric intuition *directly* to differential privacy via things like the Laplace and Gaussian mechanism.
-Essentially, if one defines differential privacy to be "the thing which the Laplace and Gaussian mechanisms satisfy", can we get a definition of differential privacy in terms of solely the derivatives of $$f$$?
-This definition would likely only be *sufficient* for differential privacy (and not equivalent to it), but it could still be interesting to think about.

-Finally, one notable advantage framing things in terms of derivatives gives is the possibility to build a *calculus*.
+One application of this representation is to the development of a *sensitivity calculus*.
-Here, by *calculus* I mean a system by which people calculate things.
+Here, "calculus" means a framework for calculating things.
-Differential calculus has been extremely successful for analyzing arbitrary functions as the derivative (tends to) behave extremely well with respect to sums, products, and compositions of functions.
-Could this be leveraged to give a "calculus" for sensitivity analysis?
-In terms of actual applications this idea has the most potential --- one can likely use the differential calculus I suspect exists to rewrite:

-$$\Delta(f)_p = \max_{\vec x\in\mathbb{N}^{|\mathcal{X}|}} \lVert G(\vec x)\rVert_p$$

-Where I imagine $$G(\vec x)$$ is some "polynomial expression" of matrices which correspond to discrete gradients of "simple functions".
+One reason differential calculus has been so successful is that derivatives give a (mechanically) simple way to do computations with complex functions.
+In particular, as derivatives behave well with respect to:

+1. Sums
+2. Products
+3. Quotients
+4. Composition

+One can usually compute the derivative of an arbitrary function in terms of the above "rules", along with the knowledge of some "simple" derivatives.
+By framing sensitivity in terms of derivatives, there is a hope that one could derive such a set of rules for *discrete derivatives*.
+This could "automate" the computation of $$\nabla f$$ in sensitivity analysis, by giving a way to write $$\nabla f$$ as an expression in (known) "simple" derivatives.

+Of course, sensitivity analysis still requires computing the operator norm of this expression.
-The operator norm is both sub-additive and sub-multiplicative, so one can leverage this to get *some* upper bound on the sensitivity of a function which is built up of smaller "base" functions, but I have no clue how loose the bound is (and suspect it may quickly become too loose to be useful, but who knows).
+The operator norm is sub-additive and sub-multiplicative, which one can leverage to get an *upper bound* on the sensitivity in terms of the sensitivities of the aforementioned "simple" derivatives.
+This upper bound is potentially loose though, which would hurt the applicability of this method.
+If the upper bound is tolerable, this should be relatively easy to program.